Michigan (MI) Nursing Degrees & Licenses

 Madonna University (hybrid)

 For those looking to have a BSN degree in 16 months, Madonna University’s hybrid BSN program in metro Detroit is the perfect fit.
-This program gives students the academic and practical experiences necessary to become BSN-prepared nurses.
-They will also master their nursing skills through real-world clinical experience provided by healthcare facilities such as Ascension Michigan and other leading community-based facilities.
+This program provides students with the academic and practical experience needed to become BSN-prepared nurses.
+They will also master their nursing skills through real-world clinical experience at healthcare facilities such as Ascension Michigan and other leading community-based organizations.

 Applicants of this program must possess prior knowledge or 60 college credits and uphold Catholic and Franciscan values.
 Engaging in simulation labs at the ABSN learning site will guide their learning.
-After graduating, candidates are well-prepared to take the NCLEX licensure exam.
+Upon graduation, candidates are well prepared to sit for the NCLEX licensure exam.
 Multiple start dates are available during the spring, fall, and summer semesters

 - Location: Southfield, MI